eparra/nss-deploy-test/README.md

 ## Overview

 This repository contains an Azure Resoure Manager (ARM) template for deploying Zscaler Nanolog Streaming Service (NSS) in Azure cloud.
-This repository is for development / testing and is not supported by Zscaler at this time.
+This repository is for development and testing.
+This repository is not supported by Zscaler at this time.

 **Documentation**

 - [About Nanolog Streaming Service](https://help.zscaler.com/zia/about-nanolog-streaming-service)
 - [Technical documentation](https://help.zscaler.com/zia/documentation-knowledgebase/analytics/nss)

-**Notes**
+**Disclaimer**
-- This ARM template will launch (EDDIE TO EDIT LATER)
+This sample code, at this time, is only a sample and is NOT guaranteed to be bug free and production quality.
+This is NOT intended to be used in production environment.
+Using this code is at your own risk.

 ## Support